-- (a) In cases under chapter 12 or 13, the meeting of creditors under 11 U.S.C. § 341 may be set on 14 days' notice.
-[Standing Order 13-02 is still in effect and allows for chapter 7 cases filed in the Cedar Rapids division to also have the meeting of creditors under 11 U.S.C. § 341 to be set on 14 days' notice.] - (b) Request for Notices - (1) A creditor, equity security holder, or other entity may file a document entitled "Request for Notices."
+- (a) In cases under chapter 12 or 13, the meeting of creditors under 11 U.S.C. § 341 may be set on 14 days' notice. - (b) Request for Notices - (1) A creditor, equity security holder, or other entity may file a document entitled "Request for Notices."
 A Request for Notices must be served on the following parties, and a proof of service must be filed with the Clerk: - (A) the United States Trustee; - (B) any case or standing trustee; - (C) any committee elected or appointed in the case or the committee's attorney if one has been employed; and - (D) the debtor's attorney, or debtor if debtor is pro se. - (2) The Clerk shall not add an entity to the list of entities requesting notices unless the entity has complied with the service and proof of service requirements. - (3) A creditor who files and serves a Request for Notices shall thereafter be entitled to all limited notices which may be served in the case.
 Such notices are in addition to those notices for which the Federal Rules of Bankruptcy Procedure require service on all creditors and in addition to those notices which must be served on the creditor as a party against whom relief is sought. - (4) Any entity who is not a creditor, a debtor, or an indenture trustee, and who files and serves a Request for Notices shall thereafter be entitled to all notices for which the Federal Rules of Bankruptcy Procedure require service on all creditors and to all limited notices which may be served in the case.

-(5) For purposes of this Rule, the term "limited notices" means any notices which the Federal Rules of Bankruptcy Procedure require to be served pursuant to Court direction by the following or similar language: "such other entity as may be designated by the Court," "on notice as the Court may direct," to "any entity as the Court may direct," to "other party as the Court may direct," to "entities designated by the Court," to "other entities as directed by the Court," to "other parties in interest as the Court directs," or to "other parties in interest as the Court may designate."
+(5) For purposes of this Rule, the term "limited notices" means any notices which the Federal Rules of Bankruptcy Procedure require to be served pursuant to Court direction by the following or similar language: "such other entity as may be designated by the Court," "on notice as the Court may direct," to "any entity as the Court may direct," to "other party as the Court may direct," to "entities designated by the Court," to "other entities as directed by the Court," to "other parties in interest as the Court may designate."